Poetry (film): Production

 The idea for the film had its origin in a real-life case where a small town schoolgirl had been raped by a gang of teenage boys.
 When director Lee Chang-dong heard about the incident, it made an impact on him, although he hadn't been interested in basing a film on the actual events.
-Later, during a visit in Japan, Lee saw a television program in his hotel room.
+Later, during a visit to Japan, Lee saw a television program in his hotel room.
 The program was edited entirely from relaxing shots of nature, "a peaceful river, birds flying, fishermen on the sea – with soft new-age music in the background," and a vision for a possible feature film started to form.
 "Suddenly, it reminded me of that horrible incident, and the word 'poetry' and the image of a 60-year old woman came up in my mind."

 Lee wrote the lead character specifically for Yoon Jeong-hee, a major star of Korean cinema from the 1960s and 1970s.
 Yoon later expressed satisfaction with how the role differed from what she typically played in the past: "I've always had the desire to show people different aspects of my acting and (Lee) provided me with every opportunity to do just that."
-Prior to Poetry, the last film Yoon appeared in was Manmubang ("Two Flags") from 1994.
+Before Poetry, the last film Yoon appeared in was Manmubang ("Two Flags") from 1994.
 Production was led by Pine House Film, founded in 2005 by the director, with co-production support from UniKorea Culture & Art Investment.

 Filming started on August 25, 2009 and ended three months later in Gyeonggi Province and Gangwon Province.
-Lee was initially worried that Yoon's long experience might have bound her to an outdated acting style, but was very pleased with her attitude, saying, "She performed her scenes with a willingness to discuss and this is something that's difficult to find even in younger actors."
+Lee was initially worried that Yoon's long experience might have bound her to an outdated acting style, but was very pleased with her attitude, saying, "She performed her scenes with a willingness to discuss and this is difficult to find even in younger actors."

 Release

 On May 13, 2010, N.E.W. released Poetry in 194 South Korean theaters with a gross revenue corresponding to around US$258,000 during the first weekend.
 As of August 1, 2010, Box Office Mojo reported a total revenue of US$1,301,057 in the film's domestic market.
 The film sold 220,693 tickets nationwide in South Korea.

 The international premiere took place at the 2010 Cannes Film Festival, where Poetry was screened on May 19 as part of the main competition.

 The Korean DVD was released on October 23, 2010 and includes English subtitles.
 The film was distributed theatrically in the United States by Kino International.

+It was screened at the 28th Busan International Film Festival as part of 'Special screening' on 5 October 2023.